 Offbeat: Dance for People with Parkinson’s

-People with health challenges, plus family, carers and friends, are very welcome to participate in the weekly Dance for Wellbeing programs, led by a team of inspiring, experienced and diverse dance practitioners.
+People with health challenges, plus family, carers and friends are very welcome to participate in the weekly classes, led by a team of inspiring and experienced dance tutors.

 Philip has taught, lectured, choreographed, directed and performed for arts, educational and community groups (with and without disabilities) and has served on the boards of various arts funding authorities.
 He was a Community Dance Animateur in Wales, and also worked on dance and disability programs with the UK-based Common Ground Sign Dance Theatre, a company of deaf and hearing dancers.
 Since moving to Canberra in 1999, he has worked extensively in the education sector and with Ausdance ACT, as well as 10 years with Canberra Dance Theatre, on programs for dancers of all abilities, ages and experience levels.